Kaempy/shipment-tracker-app/README.md

 - **React Hook Form** for form validation on the login screen.
 - **Async Storage** for storing login information persistently.
 - **Lottie** for smooth and eye-catching splash screen animations.
+- **API Integration** to fetch and display real-time shipment data from a server.
+- **Husky** for enforcing consistent coding guidelines through Git hooks.

 ## **How to Run the App**